 Statute of Limitations on Protests

 The PBC deadline for trading players will always be September 2nd of each in-game year.
-Trades made on the deadline have to be processed before the sim.
-Instructions must be left.

 NOTE: The trade deadline is a hard time of the export deadline posted by the commissioner in the sim announcement post.
 Trades must be exported, or confirmed if required, before the deadline time or they will not be processed.
 Invalid trades are not allowed to be renegotiated past the deadline.
 This hard deadline time was established to simulate the deadline that real GMs face.
-However, if the simmer is late, then all trades exported before the simmer imports will be processed.

 What is it: In OOTP, players may be offered a no-trade clause (NTC) during contract negotiations.
 But this can pose challenges if you later decide to trade the player.
 Remember, a player's choice to invoke their NTC or 10/5 right will always be respected and cannot be overridden.